daniel-beet/acme.sh.wiki-clone/ZeroSSL.com-CA.md

 ```

 ```
-If you already have an account at www.zerossl.com, you can register your acme account with External Account Binding(EAB) credentials.
+If you already have an account at www.zerossl.com, you can also register your acme account with External Account Binding(EAB) credentials.

 1. Generate your EAB credentials at: https://app.zerossl.com/developer
 2. Register acme account: